 “It’s humbling,” Stanton said.

 But to him, it’s a number that will continue to grow.

 “If we can continue to tell our story in a way that it’s easy to understand, we’re just getting started,” he said.

 The story of Stanton’s original initiative started on a small scale.

 In 1995, one of Stanton’s friends lost his sister to cancer.
 She was the mother of a special needs daughter, and an idea came to Stanton during an annual gathering of about 50 buddies at Cedars III Bowling Center in Cedarburg to watch a Green Bay Packers game.

 “Halfway through the party, it dawned on me we should do something,” Stanton said.

 Stanton got two mini-helmets signed by Packers’ legends Paul Hornung and Jim Taylor from his car and raffled them off.

 After the game, he surprised his friend, Blaine Bergmann, with $350 for the Special Olympics.

-That gathering of buddies has turned into an event called Mel’s Pig Roase.
+That gathering of buddies has turned into an event called Mel’s Pig Roat.
 The 19th annual version of it last September drew roughly 1,000 people who paid an admission charge to attend and required a 6,000-square-foot tent.